-SUBJECT: Budget for Fiscal Year 2014
+SUBJECT: Budget for Fiscal Year 2015

-Transmitted herewith is the budget for Carl Sandburg College District #518 for fiscal year 2014 (beginning July 1, 2013, and ending June 30, 2014).
+Transmitted herewith is the budget for Carl Sandburg College District #518 for fiscal year 2015 (beginning July 1, 2014, and ending June 30, 2015).

-The College completed its first year of implementation of its strategic plan and monitoring its key performance indicators (KPIs).
+The College completed its third year of implementation of its strategic plan and the second year of monitoring its key performance indicators (KPIs).
 Many KPI targets were achieved and in some cases new ones identified for this upcoming year.
 This budget was developed in light of the overall strategic plan, corresponding strategies and KPI targets.
 Additionally, enrollment will continue to be at the forefront of our efforts and the only way the College can really begin to stabilize its financial future in this time of increased instability.
 While the budget was developed with a constant enrollment projection, this is in light of a declining population in our district.
 Our Enrollment Management Committee has been challenged with considering ways to increase enrollment in the coming years.
 In addition, student success and completion is at the forefront of everything we do at the College.
-We added a Dean of Student Success this past year to further commit the College to this extremely important goal.
+We added a Dean of Student Success two years ago to further commit the College to this extremely important goal.

-The FY-2014 budget is developed on credit hour projections prepared by our Instructional Team.
+The FY-2015 budget is developed on credit hour projections prepared by our Instructional Team.
 Given that two (2) of our three (3) major funding sources are directly affected by the number of credit hours produced in each program, the College's Instructional Team placed a high priority on this aspect of our planning process.

-The FY-2014 budget incorporates and reflects recognition of several significant factors:
+The FY-2015 budget incorporates and reflects recognition of several significant factors:

-- 1. One of the most financially challenging landscapes ever faced by the State of Illinois and the Country as a whole. - 2.
-Despite uncertainty over the local and state economy, the College budget will be adopted in accordance with the timeline approved by the Board of Trustees in January 2013. - 3.
-Consistent with our Assessment process, there is a commitment to look inward on the quality and efficiencies of current programs/activities to determine ways to provide better academic programming and services. - 4.
+- 1. We still face one of the most financially challenging landscapes ever faced by the State of Illinois and the Country as a whole. - 2.
+Despite uncertainty over the local and state economy, the College budget will be adopted in accordance with the timeline approved by the Board of Trustees in January 2014. - 3.
+Consistent with our assessment process, there is a commitment to look inward on the quality and efficiencies of current programs/activities to determine ways to provide better academic programming and services. - 4.
 Our healthy labor agreement successfully extended through June 30, 2016, as a result of our Interest Based Bargaining (IBB) process with the Sandburg Education Association (SEA).